 When the subject of a spinning earth was first suggested to western culture in about 200 B.C. by Aristarchus of Samos (near Turkey), scholars presented several arguments against it.
 They claimed that people would be flung off the surface of the spinning earth, and that birds would have to fly hundreds of miles an hour just to stay above one spot.
 It seemed like an impossible scenario and “common sense” prevailed in a way the defeated the truth of the matter.
 If you wanted to be accepted by society, you could not endorse this new idea.
 (If people thought you were a “nut,” you would be passed over when it came to good jobs that carried a lot of responsibility or social status.
 And you certainly would not have been hired as an astronomer!)
 But holding this false idea did not hinder anyone's daily activities and since people's fundamental desire to fit into society is so strong, the correct idea virtually disappeared from western culture.

 In 1543, Copernicus reintroduced the idea that the earth spins on its axis as it orbits the sun, and again the idea got little support.
 Many people today believe that Copernicus waited until the end of his life to publish his ideas because he did not want the ridicule of his peers and the condemnation of the Church.
 During his time, those were two powerful forces motivating him (and everyone else) to just fit in.
 Obviously these days, the Church does not play a dominant role in matters of science and astronomy; that role is now handled by the scientific academy.
-Yet getting on the “wrong” side of that force can still be a disaster for anyone's career, even if one's viewpoint is worthy of proper consideration and more investigation.
+Yet getting on the “wrong” side of any of these forces can still present challenges, even if one's viewpoint is worthy of proper consideration and more investigation.
 The power of ridicule continues to be very strong even though it is virtually overlooked as a force that shapes the beliefs of a society and therefore the beliefs of most individuals in that society.
 But let's get back to our story.

 Over 100 years later, Galileo provided conclusive evidence that Venus orbited the sun with his telescopic observations of the phases of Venus, which look similar to the phases of our moon.
 It was subsequently shown that all the planets orbit the sun, and that the earth spins on its axis.
 So finally, about eighteen hundred and fifty years after the idea was first presented to them, the western mainstream scientific community adopted the correct understanding.
 And notice that it did not just become socially acceptable to believe that the sun was the center of the solar system; it became a social requirement.
 Otherwise, you were pushed aside as a “nut,” but this time for the opposite reason!